Advanced Search

 LIU Zhuang, MAO Hanzi, WU Chaoyuan, et al. A ConvNet for the 2020s[C].
 2022 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), New Orleans, USA, 2022: 11966–11976. doi: 10.1109/CVPR52688.2022.01167.

 LI Yuxuan, LI Xiang, LI Weijie, et al. SARDet-100K: Towards open-source benchmark and toolkit for large-scale SAR object detection[C].
-Proceedings of the 38th International Conference on Neural Information Processing Systems, Vancouver, Canada, 2024: 4079.
+The 38th International Conference on Neural Information Processing Systems, Vancouver, Canada, 2024: 4079.

 XIA Guisong, BAI Xiang, DING Jian, et al. DOTA: A large-scale dataset for object detection in aerial images[C].
 2018 IEEE/CVF Conference on Computer Vision and Pattern Recognition, Salt Lake City, USA, 2018: 3974–3983. doi: 10.1109/CVPR.2018.00418.